qvik/go-oidc-mle/readme.md

 client := oidc.Must(oidc.NewClientMLE(ctx, &config))
 ```

-To create authorization request one might need to provide some addition options.
+To create authorization request, one might need to provide some addition options.
 The example is for Signicat and defines that ftn-op-auth authentication method shall be used and the user interface language is Finnish.
 The state should be something that is not easy to guess such as UUID.

 ```go
 state := "oneTimeStateHere"